Sumito Yamashita claims 156th Akutagawa Prize | The Japan Times

 While the Akutagawa Prize is given to young up-and-coming writers for their short stories of serious literature, the Naoki Prize is given to experienced authors for more entertainment-style pieces.

-On Thursday, the 156th Naoki Prize was awarded to Riku Onda for her book “Mitsubachi to Torai (A honey Bee and a Distant Thunder),” which is about a young pianist competing in an international contest.
+On Thursday, the 156th Naoki Prize was awarded to Riku Onda for her book “Mitsubachi to Torai (A Honey Bee and Distant Thunder),” which is about a young pianist competing in an international contest.

 “I had believed that the prize would never belong to me,” said Onda to a group of reporters that day.
 It was her sixth nomination.